 WHO WE ARE

-Formerly known as Glass Gardens Greenhouse, the approximately six acres at the end of West Gambier Street in Mount Vernon has experienced a shift in land use since Glass Gardens closed its doors in 2010.
+The space that we now call home was formerly known as Glass Gardens Greenhouse, the approximate six acres at the end of West Gambier Street in Mount Vernon has experienced a shift in land use since Glass Gardens closed its doors in 2010.
+Rich in history and rooted in horticultural practices, here at Community Roots we try to take time to appreciate where our roots were first established.
+If you are curious and want to learn more about our history Click Here.

 Local school science standards (e.g. STEM education goals, etc.)